melihburakmert/caption-creator/README.md

 ## How to run

 1. Clone the repository
+2. Set up the environment variables for GCR and external api keys
-2. Build all the images with mvn jib:dockerBuild
+3. Build all the images with mvn jib:dockerBuild
-3. Run the docker-compose file with `docker-compose up`
+4. Run the docker-compose file with `docker-compose up`

 ### TODO:
 - [ ] Add frontend